Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: Target Selection and Observations

 \section{Target Selection and Observations}

 In cycle 1 with {\it JWST} we observed the most luminous (L$\rm_{bolometric}=~$3.5$\times10^{14}$\lsun) infrared galaxy in the observable universe \citep{Tsai18}, WISE J224607.57-052635.0 (W2246-0526) at $z=$ 4.601 (a look-back time of 12.5 Gyr).
 W2246-0526 is a hot dust-obscured galaxy (Hot DOG) selected by their red mid-IR colors in the WISE mission \citep{Wu12,Eisenhardt12}.
 The primary source of emission in W2246-0526 is from a dust-obscured quasar powered by accretion onto a supermassive black hole \citep{Tsai18,Fernandez-Aranda24}.
-We map the host galaxy and the surrounding environment using the NIRSpec IFS by targeting the rest-frame optical emission lines of \oii $\lambda \lambda$ 3727.092, 3729.875, \hb, [OI] $\lambda$6300.304, \oiii $\lambda \lambda$4960.295, 5008.240, \nii $\lambda \lambda$6549.85, 6585.28, \ha, and \sii $\lambda \lambda$ 6718.29, 6732.67.
+The host galaxy of the luminous quasar is a compact massive galaxy with a stellar mass of 4$\times10^{11}$ \msun\ and an effective stellar light radius of 1.3 kpc \citep{diaz18,Fan18}.
+The galaxy is rich with molecular gas with a total molecular gas mass of 7$\times10^{10}$ \msun \citep{diaz18} and a total dust mass of 1.7$\times10^{8}$ \msun \citep{Fernndez-Aranda25}.
+W2246-0526 lives in an over-dense environment with many confirmed companion galaxies detected in \cii\ 158 \micron\ line with ALMA \citep{diaz18}, with many additional candidate Lyman-break galaxies detected in rest-frame UV imaging \citep{Zewdie23,Zewdie24}.
+The bolometric luminosity for W2246-0526 comes from integrating well-sample near-infrared to far-infrared spectral energy distribution \citep{Tsai18}.
+For hyper-luminous quasars, it is extremely challenging to measure their bolometric luminosities using known monochromatic bolometric correction factors as they only apply for quasars with luminosities in the range of $10^{45.1-47.3}$ erg/s range \citep{Runnoe12opt}.